 Alisha Westerman is a Caribbean American writer from the island of St. Croix.
 She grew up in Southern California and earned a B.A. in Writing at UC Santa Barbara's College of Creative Studies.
 Her coursework centered around poetry, fiction and Black Studies.
-She was a two-time recipient of an LA Times Literary Scholarship, a Profant Foundation Scholarship recipient and a PEN Emerging Voices Fellow.
+She was a two-time recipient of an LA Times Literary Scholarship, a Profant Foundation Scholarship, an Idyllwild Poetry Workshop Scholarship, and a PEN Emerging Voices Fellowship.
 She has worked as a copywriter in advertising and released two albums of music.

 If I had one year to live, I’d probably spend the first half building a treehouse in the jungle and “getting right with god”.
 The second half I’d spend helping people in the best way that I could: as a spirit medium.
-Because there’s no greater gift than the gift of peace.
-And what greater peace is there than knowing that love transcends dimension, and that we live beyond our bodies, beyond our lifetime?
+Because what greater gift can we offer others than peace, the relief, the confirmation that love transcends dimension, and that we live beyond our bodies, beyond our lifetime?

 I think of mediumship as part personal hobby, part remedial skill.
 I’m still shy about it, because how can I be sure I’m not making it all up?
 And yet, over the years I’ve channeled a band of brujas, a friend’s father, another friend’s grandmother.
-They speak quietly, and quickly, and I worry that I’ll hear them wrong or my thoughts will get in the way and and distort the message.
+They’ve given me detailed advice, or images that are then confirmed by others.
+They speak quietly, and quickly.
+I do worry that I’ll hear them wrong or my thoughts will get in the way and and distort the message.
 Which is probably why I’ve never tried to channel my own ancestors.

 “Dad, what was your dad’s name?”